 3. Functional Alcoholic

 Looking in from the outside, you may never know this person is an alcoholic.
-They seem to have the perfect job and the perfect family.
-They are educated, go to church, they are always on time for work, and they participate in fun extracurricular activities.
+They might be educated, go to church, are always on time for work, and participate in fun extracurricular activities.

 They do a very good job of covering up their dependence on alcohol.
 And it may not be until they do not have access to their alcohol that you notice odd behaviors.
 They are very high functioning if they can still drink at their specified drinking times.

-If ever questioned about their drinking habits, functional users are types of alcoholics who will minimize their use or rationalize why they are entitled to a drink every day.
-They rarely claim to have a problem and can often convince family members to back up this perception for them.
+Additionally, they rarely claim to have a problem and can often convince family members to back up this perception for them.

 Family counseling, on top of individual treatment, will be necessary for the functional alcoholic.

 4. Intermediate Familial Alcoholic

 The intermediate familial type of alcoholic is typically middle-aged.
-They could be the former young adult alcoholics, or they could have just started their addiction.
-More than half of them come from families with one or more alcoholics in it, either parent, siblings or even grandparents.
+They could be former young adult alcoholics, or they could have just started their addiction.
+More than half of them come from families with one or more alcoholics in them, which could include parents, siblings, or even grandparents.

-Co-occurring issues exist some types of alcoholics, and the intermediate familial alcoholic is an example of that.
-Meaning, they can also suffer from a mental health illness like depression, anxiety or bipolar.
-Or, they may also have multiple addictions to substances like nicotine or cocaine.
+Co-occurring issues exist in some types of alcoholics, and the intermediate familial alcoholic is an example of that.
+Meaning, they can also suffer from a mental health illness such as:

 Depending on their length of use, treatment may need to begin with medical detoxification.
-Then they can properly begin their recovery in both inpatient and outpatient therapy.
+Then they can properly begin their recovery in both inpatient therapy and outpatient therapy.
 Relapse prevention skills will be a focus of treatment, as well as family therapy.